-Figure 4.21: Components of complex eigenvalue for follower-force problem as a function of dimensionless motor force $\sigma$ .
+Figure 4.21: Components of complex eigenvalue for follower-force problem as a function of dimensionless motor force σ .
 Red circle represents onset of supercritical Hopf bifurcation.
-Obtained with Figure\421\and\423\followerforce.m.
+Obtained with Figure_421_to_423_followerforce.m.

-The eigenvalue $\omega$ is purely real and negative up to $\sigma \simeq 20$ , as it is for $\sigma = 0$ , but beyond that value the imaginary part grows.
+The eigenvalue ω is purely real and negative up to $\sigma \simeq 20$, as it is for $\sigma = 0$, but beyond that value the imaginary part grows.
 The real part becomes positive at $\sigma^ \simeq 37.69$ with a finite imaginary part; the classic signature of a Hopf bifurcationHopf bifurcation.
-It is interesting to see how the character of the leading eigenfunction behaves as the motor strength $\sigma$ is increased.
-Figure 4.22 shows the normalized real part of the eigenfunctions $G(\chi)$ for a range of values of $\sigma$ .
-For small $\sigma$ the mode is a simple monotonic function, while at large $\sigma$ , beyond the bifurcation, it develops a wavelike form.
+The character of the leading eigenfunction changes as the motor strength σ increases.
+Figure 4.22 shows the normalized real part of $G(\chi)$ for a range of σ .
+For small σ the mode is a simple monotonic function, while at large σ , beyond the bifurcation, it develops a wavelike form.
+As an example, we construct the full waving solution as $Re[\exp(\omega\tau)G(\chi)]$, using the complex leading eigenfunction G found numerically for $\sigma = 45$, and plot it in Fig. 4.23 during one cycle of motion; the dynamics have the character of flagellar motion.

-Figure 4.22: Normalised real part of the leading eigenfunction of the follower-force problem.
-Curves are for a range of $\sigma$ from 0 to 45, colorcoded from red to blue.
-Obtained with Figure\421\and\423\followerforce.m.
+Figure 4.22: Normalised real part of the leading eigenfunction of the followerforce problem.
+Curves are for a range of σ from 0 to 45, color-coded from red to blue.
+Obtained with Figure_421_to_423_followerforce.m.